emberjs/guides/source/index.md

 mistake, please help us by filing an issue or submitting a pull request.
 Thanks!

-We're excited for all of the great apps you're going to build with Ember.js.
+We're excited about all of the great apps you're going to build with Ember.js.
 To get started, select a topic from the left.
 They are presented in the order that we think will be most useful to you as you're learning Ember.js, but you can also jump to whatever seems